vfarah-if/EDAExercise/README.md

 # Conclusion

 In the end, we chose Azure Event Hubs over Confluent because it was cheaper, and good enough for the purpose.
-I really loved Confluent as it was very easy to understand and use.
-Masstransit seemed very good for Service Bus and other patterns but I could not get it to work well with Event Hubs, so I decided on my own simple patterns with the Azure SDK as I didn't need the circuit breaker, transactional, throttling and error patterns that I think Masstransit is great for.
-I hope this was useful for you.
+I really loved Confluent as it was very easy to understand and use and had a wonderful dashboard and user experience.
+I think the biggest issue is the price and the multi tenancy and RBAC support within Azure.
+Masstransit seemed very good for Service Bus and other patterns but I could not get it to work well with Event Hubs, so I decided to use my own simple patterns with the Azure SDK, as I didn't need the circuit breaker, transactional, throttling and error patterns that I think Masstransit is great for.
+I hope this is useful to help you get your hands dirty.